 Read more in our Review of the Chase Sapphire Preferred Card

 Do you use the Wells Fargo Propel American Express card?
-Let us know how you like it by leaving your own review!
+Let us know how you like it by leaving your own review below!

 Credit Card Insider receives compensation from advertisers whose products may be mentioned on this page.
 Advertiser relationships do not affect card evaluations.
 Advertising partners do not edit or endorse our editorial content.
 Content is accurate to the best of our knowledge when it's published.
 Learn more in our Editorial Guidelines.